grafana/grafana/docs/sources/reference/templating.md

 ### Advanced Formatting Options

-In Grafana 5.0, an additional option was added to control the formatting of the interpolation.
+In Grafana 5.0, a new syntax for variables was introduced to control the formatting of the interpolation.

 Syntax: `${var_name:option}`